day8/re-frame-10x/docs/HyperlinkedInformation/EventCodeTracing.md

 ### Event Handler Tracing

-This panel shows detailed, form-by-form trace for the (ClojureScript) code in the `event handler`.
-The (data) result for each `form` can be inspected.
+This panel provides an interactive, explorative UI through which you can browse the form-by-form execution trace of the ClojureScript code in your event handlers.
+You can inspect the data produced by every ClojureScript form, while retaining overall context.

 <!-- good indicative screenshot of the panel in here -->